-In the present paper, a continuation of the previous article, we introduce the basic technological requirements for ensuring the quality and safety of pharmaceuticals and medical devices derived from the processing of allogeneic human somatic stem cells.
-The final products derived from the processing of allogeneic human somatic stem cells, which are multipotent and retain the ability to self-replicate, should exhibit cell characteristics different from those of the starting cells as a result of cell processing and may be applied and can function at a site (cell environment) different from where the original cells were localized.
-These concerns have been added to Notification No. 0912006, which serves as the basis for the present guideline.
+In this paper, we introduce guidelines that describe the basic technological requirements for ensuring the quality and safety of pharmaceuticals and medical devices derived from the processing of autologous human somatic stem cells.
+There may be cases where certain final products derived from the processing of somatic stem cells that are multipotent and retain the ability to self-replicate may be used in a nonhomologous manner, even if they are autologously derived.
+In other words, as a result of cell processing, the product could exhibit cell characteristics different from those of the starting cells, and the product might be applied and function at a site (cell environment) different from where the original cells were localized.
+Concerns related to these points have been added to Notification No. 0208003, which serves as a basis for the present guideline.

-Before interpreting and implementing the present guideline, the following points should be considered.
+Before interpreting and implementing the present guideline, the following should be taken into consideration.
 The ultimate goal is to provide patients with new therapies that utilize regenerative medicine.
-The role of the guideline is to present the scientific principles, concepts, ideas, and technical elements that will help to achieve the specified goal in the most efficient and effective manner possible.
-Because situations, circumstances, and products will vary, the guideline addresses the points of concern in a comprehensive manner.
-Therefore, it is important to identify the relevant testing parameters and evaluation methods by taking into consideration the characteristics of the cells in question, the specific clinical objective, and the method of application.
+The role of the guideline is to present the scientific principles, concepts, ideas, and technical elements that will achieve the specified goal in the most efficient and effective manner possible.
+Because a wide variety of products is anticipated, encompassing a variety of situations and circumstances, the guideline describes comprehensive points of concern.
+Therefore, it is important to identify the relevant testing parameters and evaluation methods by taking into consideration, for example, the characteristics of the cells in question, the specific clinical objective, and the method of application.
 Those that are applicable should be justified and implemented in an appropriate and flexible manner.

-Several points should be kept in mind with respect to the development of medicinal products for regenerative medicine and throughout the implementation of this guideline.
-The desired products are expected to show a potential as a novel therapeutic method as a result of relevant proof of concept (POC).
-Relevant data and/or information should establish that there are no critical concerns for product safety that might impede the use of the products in humans for the first time.
+Several points should be kept in mind with respect to the development of medicinal products for regenerative medicine and the implementation of this guideline.
+The desired products are expected to show a potential as a novel therapeutic method as a result of relevant proof of concept (POC) and relevant data and/or information, showing no critical concerns about product safety that might impede the use of the product in humans for the first time.
 Thorough observance of the Declaration of Helsinki, including proper informed consent and right of self-determination on the part of the patient, is indispensable.

-It should be emphasized again that the primary goal of our endeavor is to offer suitable treatment options as soon as possible to patients with severe diseases that are difficult to treat with conventional modalities.
+It should be emphasized again that the primary goal of our endeavor is to offer suitable medical opportunities as quickly as possible to patients with severe diseases that are difficult to treat with conventional modalities.
 The present guideline should be useful for this purpose.
 Therefore, it is important to interpret and employ the guideline in a flexible and meaningful way.
-Stringent observance of the guideline without taking into account the patients and their specific situation (which is like putting the cart before the horse) should be avoided.
+Stringent observance of the guideline without taking into account the patients and their specific situations (which is like putting the cart before the horse) should be avoided.
 It is evident that progress in the application of regenerative medicine is desirable for maintaining and improving human health.
 The development of innovative and revolutionary medicinal products and therapeutic techniques should benefit our country as well as the international community.
 Regenerative medicine is a great way to make a peaceful international contribution that will be a legacy for mankind.
-In this context, the role of the government is to promote clinical research and industrialization; regulations and guidelines are adopted so that we advance towards this common goal in a scientific, rational, efficient, and effective manner.
-All those involved, like players with a common goal in the same arena, should continue to make efforts to deliver to patients as soon as possible the revolutionary cell-based products and therapeutic techniques.
+In this context, the role of the government is to promote clinical research and industrialization; regulations and guidelines are adopted such that we advance towards this common goal in a scientific, rational, efficient, and effective manner.
+All those involved, like players in the same arena with a common goal in mind, accumulating scientific data and concentrating wisdom, should continue to make efforts to deliver these revolutionary cellbased products and therapeutic techniques to patients as soon as possible.